annapats123/LessonBot/README.md

 •	Offer updates on course schedules and textbook requirements

-The chatbot is focused solely on administrative support, not on teaching or tutoring, and is available 24/7 through a user-friendly web interface
+The chatbot is focused solely on administrative support, not on teaching or tutoring, and is available 24/7 through a user-friendly web interface.

 How to train the Chatbot